85% of the images shared on the internet are being used without permission or license from their original creators…

 The first and one of the most important steps is to create an account with Pixsy.

 3. Import your images

 To let Pixsy start scanning the web for matches, you’ll need to upload your photos.
-Luckily, they have brilliant integrations with websites like Flickr, Google Drive (and many other services) that make it extremely easy to upload images and let Pixsy automatically pull them from there so that you don’t have to manually add images.
+Luckily, they have brilliant integrations with websites like Flickr and Google Drive (and many other services).
+That makes it extremely easy to upload images and let Pixsy automatically pull them from there so that you don’t have to manually add images.

 4. Let Pixsy to the magic